 This is a great solution to your problem, and a perfectly acceptable way to make sure all your loved ones can celebrate your marriage with you.

-Here are a few pointers to avoid bad feeling amongst those guests invited just for the evening:
+Here are a few pointers on evening reception etiquette to avoid bad feeling amongst those guests invited just for the evening:

 Your guests will automatically fall into certain groups such as work colleagues or school friends.
 Generally you will need to invite every member of a particular group to either the whole wedding or just the evening celebration.
 Being inconsistent may cause awkwardness or embarrassment for your guests.